-These results allow us to speculate that VSI saturation occurs mostly in the regions of strong mean axisymmetric shear, where the turbulent response is the largest.
-Given that the strongest shear layers are found at 2--3 scale heights (Fig.~\ref{fig:shear-stress-2D}, top), it indicates that saturation (and therefore energy deposition) occurs probably in the disc atmosphere, and not in the disc midplane as a naive $\alpha$ disc model would suggest.
+These results suggest that VSI saturation occurs mainly in regions of strong mean axisymmetric shear, where the turbulent response is the largest.
+Since the strongest shear layers are found at 2--3 scale heights (Fig.~\ref{fig:shear-stress-2D}, top), this indicates that saturation (and therefore energy deposition) probably occurs in the disc atmosphere, rather than in the disc midplane, as a naive $\alpha$-disc model would suggest.